jkguiang/AutoPlotter/README.md

 #### Setting up an AutoPlotter page
 1. Clone this repository
 2. Ensure you are on the UCSD's Tier-2 server.
-3. Run `aplot`, passing the directory with the files (.pdfs only) that you wish to plot:
+3. Run `aplot`, passing the directory with the files (.pdf's with optional, associated .txt files) that you wish to plot:
 ```
     >> aplot <origin_directory> <optional_target>
 ```